Houston Attorney for Your Divorce Involving Possible Alimony

 Some of the most commonly held misconceptions about divorce in Texas involve alimony — also referred to as spousal maintenance or support.
 Alimony is not an issue at all in many divorces, but when it may be, it is essential to have solid information and a quality advocate on your side.

-At the Law Office of Tiffany Burwell, you can meet with an alimony attorney dedicated to getting to know you, assessing your case thoroughly and helping you make practical decisions.
+At the Law Office of Tiffany Burwell, you can meet with an alimony attorney in Houston dedicated to getting to know you, assessing your case thoroughly and helping you make practical decisions.
 To discuss whether you can reasonably expect to receive or be required to pay alimony, simply call 713.893.3018 and set up a consultation at a time that works well for you.

 Can You Receive Support?
 Should You Expect to Pay?
 How Much, for How Long?